 If you have any questions or concerns regarding the rental questionnaire, or are having difficulties completing the form, please contact LG Valuation Services Pty Ltd on 03 5851 2200.

 You may object to a valuation in relation to the value of your property or on other grounds (including the AVPCC) as specified in the Valuation of Land Act 1960, if you are dissatisfied with the determination provided by the valuer.

 A formal objection must be made within two months from the "Date of Notice" as shown on your Council rates notice, and must be submitted on the relevant objection form (available for download below).
 The legislated time frames set out in Section 18 of the Valuation of Land Act 1960 are obligatory.
 Neither Valuer-General Victoria nor a municipal council has the power to review the objection if it does not fall within the statutory time limit.

 For further information about appealing against your valuation, please contact the Council on 03 5832 9700.
 Before lodging a formal objection, you may wish to refer your enquiry directly to LG Valuation Services Pty Ltd; they can be contacted by phone on 03 5851 2200.

-You can also find the required offline, hard-copy forms to lodge a formal objection can be obtained from the links below.
+You can also find the required offline, hard-copy forms to lodge a formal objection via the links below: